Train Ticket Fare by Indian Railway

 Indian Railway Fare Table Complete List

-Following list shows the Indian Railways Fare table / Fare chart from official announcement (Available at a Trains at Glance).
+The following list shows the Indian Railways Fare table / Fare chart from the official announcement (Available at a Trains at Glance).
 All the indicative of Base Fares only.
 Here you can calculate the fare manually based upon the corresponding Kilometers specified on the table.

-More types of trains fares are on the way so make this post bookmark or revisit after sometime.
+More types of trains fares are on the way to make this post bookmark or revisit after some time.

 Mail or Express Trains Fare Table for is as follows.